A Full List of Sunglass Parts

 Final Thoughts

+There you have it: a full breakdown of sunglass parts by name and function!
 Whether you’re here for information on sunglass parts for replacement and repair purposes, or are just curious about the itemized configuration of sunnies, we hope to leave you well-informed on all aspects of sunglass anatomy.

 Previous